ap74062/frapy/README.md

 c = test(a=10, b=20)
 ```
 ```
->>> c
+\>\>\> c
 30
 ```
 ### Limitations
-1. You need to pass serialable objects to function (int, float, str, list, tuple, set, dict, bool etc.)
+1. Supported function argument types (DATAFRAME, int, float, str, list, tuple, set, dict, bool)
-2. If you are using 3rd party packages (that can be downloaded using pip) - uou HAVE TO specify imports in decorator (imports=['pandas'])
+2. If you are using 3rd party packages (that can be downloaded using pip) - you HAVE TO specify imports in decorator (imports=['pandas'])
-3. You CAN'T use anything outside of function scope aside 3rd party packages.
+3. You CAN'T use anything outside of function scope (beside 3rd party packages).

 ## Documentation
 ##### api_key and api_secret: You can generate api_key and api_secret on account dashboard and you have to pass it to client while initialization.